2025 Dr. David Avolt Memorial Training Conference

 Exhibitors Hours

-Welcome – Phil Zahm, Huntington County Chief Deputy Coroner, CTB Chairman
+Welcome – Phil Zahm, Huntington County Coroner, CTB Chairman

 Welcome - Dr. Lindsay Weaver, IDOH Commissioner